 Some friends of Tanner’s from California were in Texas.
 Staying at a hotel in Austin, not too far away.
 Tanner and I would be going to visit them shortly.

 But that wasn’t what worried me.
 It was the way Tanner had acted about the whole thing.
-He had waited until this morning to tell me, almost as an aside, over breakfast.
+He had told me just that morning over breakfast.
 After everybody was at the table.
 So I couldn’t ask many questions.
 Worse, his invite to tag along was half-hearted.

 I could have just refused to go.
 But no woman can resist that sort of bait.
 We live on curiosity.
 And we have to know the whole story, even when it would be best if we didn’t.
 I had a gut feeling this whole adventure would end badly.
 But there was nothing I could do other than play it out.